Close Menu

 Image- Gohenry

-Gohenry does not have all the features that other bank children’s accounts provide. the Gohenry finance app is available for kids as young as six, and as older as 18.
+Gohenry does not have all the features that other bank children’s accounts provide.
+The Gohenry finance app is available for kids as young as six and as old as 18.

 So, if you want to teach your children money management, opening an account at Gohenry will be the smartest way.

-This app makes it easier for parents to allow their children to spend any pocket money most safely.
+This app makes it easier for parents to allow their children to spend their pocket money safely.
 At the same time, it teaches your children how to be good with money.
 It offers in-app financial education through its money missions feature.

-There is no overdraft available to the children’s account, so there is no chance your child racking up debt and charges.
+There is no overdraft available to the children’s account, so there is no chance your child will rack up debt and charges.

 While many of the top banking children’s accounts offer a rate of interest to your children, that is not the case with Gohenry.
 You can set up parent-paid interest.